 You can rotate the emulator using these buttons in the emulator toolbox, or use Control+Left arrow and Control+Right arrow keyboard shortcuts:

 If the screen elements don't rotate, check that Auto-rotate is enabled.
 You can use Settings > Display > Auto-rotate screen or pull down from the status bar and ensure the Auto-rotate option is enabled (blue):

 Move, rotate, and preview the device posture

-The latest version 2020.1014.2 of the emulator supports the Device Pose view in the Extended controls window.
+Open the the Extended controls window from the emulator toolbar and the select Virtual sensors item.
+This shows the Device Pose tab.
 Use the Rotate and Move radio buttons to show sliders to adjust the device's position, or click and drag in the preview window: